excid-io/seccon-dev/opa/gatekeeper/cosign-gatekeeper-provider/README.CONT-VERIFY.COSIGN.md

 Prerequisites: docker, docker-compose (or docker compose)

 In this README file we see how to verify container signatures and attestations in a Kubernetes-native way.
-We suppose that the CI happens somewhere, and a service like ArgoCD or FluxCD do the Continious Deployment part for us.
+We suppose that the CI happens somewhere (maybe in a GitLab runner), and a service like ArgoCD or FluxCD do the Continious Deployment part for us.
 We need an automated way to perform verification over our produced signatures, namely:
 1. container signature
 2. sbom
 3. provenance

 ![alt text](/assets/cicd-aeros.drawio.png)

 For the last two, we need to run an extra policy which checks some of the attestation's fields against our expectations (found in the Rego policies).
-What the CD tool (say FluxCD) does, is bring in containers into the cluster.
+What the CD tool does (FluxCD in our case), is bring in containers into the cluster.
 What OPA sees actually is mostly information about the container image.

 OPA Gatekeeper supports `providers` for communicating with [external services](https://open-policy-agent.github.io/gatekeeper/website/docs/externaldata/).
 In order to automate the signature verification during CD, we use the [cosign gatekeeper provider](https://github.com/sigstore/cosign-gatekeeper-provider).
 This essentially installs a namespace with a pod in our cluster which knows how to check if a given container image is signed.

-We create a very simple evaluation.
+We create a very simple demo.
 We have a `minikube` cluster in which we add:
 1. OPA Gatekeeper
 2. Cosign gatekeeper provider
 3. FluxCD